Elisa Radziwiłł: Life

 Eventually, in June 1826, William's father was obligated to demand the renunciation of a potential marriage to Radziwiłł.
 William spent the next few months looking for a more suitable bride, but did not relinquish his emotional ties to Radziwiłł.
 Eventually, William asked for the hand of Augusta of Saxe-Weimar, fourteen years his junior, in marriage on 29 August 1826 (in writing and through the intervention of his father).
 William saw his cousin Elisa for the last time in 1829.

-Radziwiłł was later engaged to Prince Friedrich of Schwarzenberg, but the engagement failed.
+Radziwiłł was later engaged to Prince Friedrich von Schwarzenberg, member of the illustrious House of Schwarzenberg, but the engagement failed.
 She died, unmarried, in Bad Freienwalde in 1834 of tuberculosis while at a spa seeking a cure.

 Historian Karin Feuerstein-Prasser has pointed out, on the basis of evaluations of the correspondence between both fiancées, the different expectations Wilhelm had of both marriages: he wrote to his sister, Czarina Alexandra Feodorovna (Charlotte of Prussia), wife of Czar Nicholas I of Russia, regarding Radziwiłł, that "One can love only once in life, really", but confessed regarding Augusta that "the princess is nice and clever, but she leaves me cold."
 Though Augusta was in love with her future husband and hoped for a happy marriage, theirs was a troubled relationship; Radziwiłł was aware of this, and she believed that she herself would have been a better wife to the Prussian prince.